Gaudi-UFBA/ethereum-dapp-react-model/README.md

 $ npm smctest
 ```

 The automatic tests are located in `src/test/` and the automatic tests example is in the file `TestContract.test.js`.
-But we'll talk about testing again.
+But we'll talk more about testing later.

 ### Getting started with Metamask

-> If you already have the Metamask app and Metamask account, you can skip this step: **"Getting started with Infura"**
+> If you already have the Metamask app and Metamask account, you can skip this step and go to: **"Getting started with Infura"**

 Be calm, we're almost there.
 To be able to interact with Ethereum network as a client, you need to have a wallet, and the **Metamask** is an application that offers you a client where you can buy new ethers (the Ethereum cryptocurrency) or use test ethers through an Ethereum testing network.